Bird Conservancy of the Rockies

 Zoë moved from Connecticut to Colorado to earn her B.A. in Ecology at Colorado College (2017) where she worked with a crew of biologists studying Flammulated Owls near Woodland Park, CO.
 In the spring of 2020, Zoë worked as a bird bander and educator in Bandelier National Monument in Los Alamos, NM.
 In 2023, she finished her M.S. degree in Wildlife Biology at Utah State University where she studied Greater Sage-grouse nest depredation by the Common Raven.
 Now, she is thrilled to be back in Colorado working with private landowners to accomplish their forestry goals.
 In the outdoors, Zoë enjoys hiking and birding with her dog; indoors, she enjoys writing and running Dungeons & Dragons campaigns for her friends and family.

-Applied Conservation Scientist
+Applied Conservation Scientist (Fort Collins, CO)

 Jacy grew up in rural Michigan where he developed an early appreciation and respect for the natural world.
-Throughout his early career, Jacy worked on a diversity of ecological research projects spending time in the sagebrush of Wyoming, the backcountry of Sierra Nevada, the endangered Florida Scrub, and Long Point Bird Observatory on the shores of Lake Erie.
+Throughout his early career, Jacy worked on a wide array of ecological research projects spending time in the sagebrush of Wyoming, the backcountry of Sierra Nevada, the endangered Florida Scrub, and Long Point Bird Observatory on the shores of Lake Erie.
 In 2015, Jacy completed his master’s degree at the University of Manitoba where he studied the effects of energy development on grassland birds.
 After completing his doctoral degree at the University of Wisconsin-Madison in 2024, Jacy came to Bird Conservancy as an Applied Conservation Scientist—a position that has given him the opportunity to blend his scientific background with his strong interest in the conservation of grasslands and the wildlife and ecosystem services that they support.
 Jacy likes to spend his free time outdoors and enjoys hiking, camping, birding, running, and cycling.

 (970) 482-1707 x 27

-Program Assistant (Fort Collins, CO)
+Program Manager (Fort Collins, CO)